aptech/docs/docs/CR-rndHyperGeo.rst

     // Compute a 10 x 2 matrix of random number x = rndHyperGeo(10, 2, m, k, n);

-Both columns of the variable x created in the code above use the same values for m and k.
-However, the first column of x will be calculated using the first element of n, 40.
-The second column of x will be calculated using the second element of n, 50.
+Both columns of the variable *x* created in the code above use the same values for *m* and *k*.
+However, the first column of *x* will be calculated using the first element of *n*, 40.
+The second column of *x* will be calculated using the second element of *n*, 50.

 Passing in a state vector
 +++++++++++++++++++++++++